Korean Wedding Traditions

 - Rise smoothly without furniture assistance (this is where thigh strength matters)

 Parents respond to perfect bows with cash-filled envelopes.
-Consider it earning money through exercise-personal trainers hate this one trick!
+Consider it earning money through exercise, personal trainers hate this one trick!

 The ceremony climaxes with the groom giving his bride a piggyback ride around the room while relatives shout marriage advice.
 Recent favorites include: “Always sleep in the same bed!”
 “Never go to your mother’s house angry!” and the eternal “Give us grandchildren!”
-It’s simultaneously mortifying and heartwarming-essentially, Korean family dynamics distilled into performance art.
+It’s simultaneously mortifying and heartwarming, essentially, Korean family dynamics distilled into performance art.

 Modern Ceremonies: Where Tradition Gets a Playlist Update

-💡 Pro Tip:Korean ceremonies move FAST.
+Pro Tip: Korean ceremonies move FAST.
 If you’re giving a speech, keep it under 2 minutes or risk the musical equivalent of getting the hook.
-One best man learned this when soft piano music gradually increased in volume until his microphone mysteriously stopped working.
+Some best men learn this when soft piano music gradually increases in volume until their microphone mysteriously stops working.

 The actual ceremony runs 30-60 minutes, shorter than your favorite K-drama episode but more emotionally intense.
 Modern couples often choose bilingual ceremonies, with officiants switching between Korean and English like linguistic acrobats.
-Music ranges from traditional gayageum(Korean zither) to Ed Sheeran, sometimes in the same ceremony, creating whiplash for anyone with musical sensibilities.
+Music ranges from traditional gayageum (Korean zither) to Ed Sheeran, sometimes in the same ceremony, creating whiplash for anyone with musical sensibilities.

 Why Your Wedding Outfit Costs More Than a Car (And Nobody Blinks)